Suda On Line

 Web address 1

-Keywords: biography; comedy; definition; dialects, grammar, and etymology; ethics; food; gender and sexuality; historiography; history; military affairs; poetry; women
+Keywords: biography; comedy; definition; dialects, grammar, and etymology; ethics; food; gender and sexuality; historiography; history; imagery; military affairs; poetry; women

 Translated by: Catharine Roth on 15 February 2001@22:39:17.